Dog Aggressive When Taking Harness Off – Causes, Training & Prevention

 If you’re struggling with an aggressive dog, consider enrolling them in an obedience training class.
 It may just help to reduce their aggression.

-Not only will obedience training help your dog learn basic commands, but it may also reduce aggressive behavior when taking the harness off.
+Obedience training will help your dog learn basic commands and may also reduce aggressive behavior when the harness is removed.

 There are a few reasons why obedience training may reduce aggressive behavior in dogs.